Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Interior doors play a large role in our homes, they divide public spaces and private spaces, separate work areas from entertaining areas, and, as you’ve seen, can have a great impact on the design environment.

-Whether you are building or renovating, consider changing up the door game, replace a couple of the basic builder’s doors with fun slide doors or space-saving pocket doors.
+Whether you are building or renovating, consider changing up the inside looks, and replacing a couple of the basic builder’s doors with fun sliders or space-saving designs.

 Make a child’s room magical with a hidden door.
 Design touches every aspect of your home, choose the types of interior doors that reflect your personal style and lend an air of distinction to your home.